boeprojects/pandemic_simulation/README.md

 ![virus_003](https://user-images.githubusercontent.com/67191365/148966466-158f2487-5fce-46bd-993d-99a6951d6b29.PNG)
 possible development of scope:
 - adherence for city limits within the simulation
-- men receive 2 possible attributes - an be infected, not infected, can be dead or alive, recovered or not recovered !
+- humans receive 2 possible attributes - can be infected, not infected, can be dead or alive, recovered or not recovered !
-- random number of men will be infected initially, in case of contact there will be a probability of incetion
+- random number of humans will be infected initially, in case of contact there will be a probability of infection
 - infection reduces after recovering (duration of invection 14 timesteps/ages or similar)
-- probability of death with infection can be added (man/point stais on map without movement or action)
+- probability of death with infection can be added (human/point stays on map without movement or action)
 - plot as two lines (number of people infected / not infected, picture/tendency of development over time and movement of poeple) as termination